-The Portfolio Development Committee consists of Chairman Bert Nordberg and Pär Boman.
-During 2021, the Committee held some discussions with the President and parts of corporate management in relation to such issues as the company's portfolio and acquisition strategy.
+The Portfolio Development Committee consists of Bert Nordberg (Chairman), Pär Boman, Torbjörn Lööf and Lars Rebien Sørensen.
+The Remuneration Committee held eight meetings in 2022.
+During 2022, the Committee held discussions with the President and parts of corporate management in relation to such issues as the company's portfolio and acquisition strategy.